pyppeteer/pyppeteer/README.md

 ## Usage

 > **Note**: When you run pyppeteer first time, it downloads a recent version of Chromium (~100MB).
+> If you don't prefer this behavior, run `pyppeteer-install` command before running scripts which uses pyppeteer.

 **Example**: open web page and take a screenshot.